dgroomes/my-github-explorer/README.md

   state from the render function.
 Totally (well 80%) makes sense to me, so I'll fix it.
 This is part of the process of grokking React.
 The trouble is in `useToken`.
 At this time, it's time to drop `useFetch` which I had previously marked as deprecated.
 It's so hard to make this work.
+* [x] DONE More robust error handling.
+We at least want to model basic error states and propage a basic message.

 ## Finished Wish List Items